 Hydrogen from chlor-alkali production: as green as green can be

-What’s more, hydrogen is obtained as a by-product in chlor-alkali production, the starting point of many value chains such as health protection, construction, green energy and digital devices.
-For more information click here.
-For more information, contact Euro Chlor Regulatory Affairs Manager Kristof May at firstname.lastname@example.org.
+Hydrogen is obtained as a by-product in chlor-alkali production, the starting point of many value chains such as health protection, construction, green energy, and digital devices.
+For more information, contact Euro Chlor Regulatory Affairs Manager Kristof May at email@example.com.